Yoshi8765/GRN_Generate_Run/zack_kateka/README.md

 	which tests to order

 ### Other
-	assumptions.md = list of assumptions made about the true network when playing the game We tried to capture all the information we felt the students might need to fairly play the game
 	what we think.md = describes the strategy we used while playing the game model_files = all the experimental data we bought